fbecart/url-shortener/README.md

 Overall that was a great coding experience.
 The language seems simple and intuitive, with very powerful features.
 The compiler is awesome, and usually, if it compiles, it will run the way you expected.

-Despite the Rust promises of being extremely efficient (at execution), I found some basic libraries are still missing for this specific problem.
+Despite the Rust promises of being extremely efficient (at execution), some basic libraries are still missing for this specific problem.
 A high-level async Web framework would have been great, as well as an efficient concurrent HashMap.

 Because I'm new to the language, I obviously struggled on very simple things.
-There are really cool features I definitly need to understand better, such as higher order functions.
+There are really cool features I definitely need to understand better, such as higher order functions.